DataValues/Geo/README.md

 ### 4.5.0 (2024-12-10)

-* Drop support for PHP 7.2, 7.3
+* Dropped support for PHP 7.3
-* Upgrade codesniffer rules to current `mediawiki/mediawiki-codesniffer` version (45.0.0)
+* Improved support for PHP 8.4 by explicitly declaring nullable types
-* Make nullable type parameter declarations explicit for compatibility with PHP 8.4
+* Upgraded `mediawiki/mediawiki-codesniffer` rules to version 45.0.0
-* Start testing with modern versions of PHP (8.1-8.4)
+* Added testing with PHP 8.2 and 8.3

 ### 4.4.0 (2022-10-21)